PresentationsAn Investigation of Terminology and Syntax in Japanese and US Patents and the Implications for the Patent Translator

 This expression is often seen in a dependent claim to refer to the claim upon which it is dependent.
 A typical usage of 記載 is as follows.

 In the above example, the bold portion would normally be rendered with an expression such as "according to claim 1."
-An examination of US patents reveals expressions such as "according to claim N" and even the rather strange-sounding "as claimed in claim N." It appears from the author's experience with patent litigation that in the speech of patent attorneys, "recited in" seems to be the expression of choice for speech.
+An examination of US patents reveals expressions such as "according to claim N" and even the rather strange-sounding "as claimed in claim N." It appears from the author's experience with patent translation and litigation that in the speech of patent attorneys, "recited in" seems to be the expression of choice.

 The translator might be tempted to start off with "In an A, an A comprising N," but aside from being rather strange sounding, this structure makes it look like original drafter intended a special type of claim known as a Jepson (or improvement) claim.
 In its true form, this claim often is in the following form (Landis 1974, 169).

-The problem with this is that the Japanese claims drafter seldom intends a true Jepson claim, and the Jepson claims are indeed very rare in US patents (only 1 being discovered in the 100 sampled US patents), in comparison to the above-noted "において" structure in Japanese.
-One patent professional has identified five forms in which this "ni oite" can appear, only one of which he actually identifies as corresponding to a Jepson claim format (Tanabe, 1989, 234-235).
+The problem with this is that the Japanese claims drafter seldom intends a true Jepson claim, and the Jepson claims are indeed very rare in US patents (only 1 being discovered in the 100 sampled US patents), in contrast with the frequency of the above-noted "において" structure in Japanese.
+One patent professional has identified five forms in which this "において" can appear, only one of which he actually identifies as corresponding to a Jepson claim format (Tanabe, 1989, 234-235).
 In almost no cases is the double recitation of the name of the invention justified, nor was such a double recitation found in the sample of 100 US patents.